kubernetes/kops/docs/networking/cilium.md

       enableNodePort: true
 ```

-If you are migrating an existing cluster, you need to manually roll the cilium DaemonSet before rolling the cluster:
+If you are migrating an existing cluster, you need to manually rolling-update the cilium DaemonSet before rolling-updating the cluster:

 ```
 kops update cluster